Category Code: MD-ROQ-IMG Consult the IMG-2 md-roq-img2_english.pdf for this category Consult the IMG-4 md-roq-img4_english.pdf for this category

 Admission cycle: Select the "Fall" term.
 The program starts in August following the Sept.
 1-Nov.
 1 application period.

 The selection process is analogous to that for candidates applying to the MDCM program with a Bachelor's degree.
-Academic assessment will be as follows: 63% MCEEE score, 7% pre-clinical and clinical assessment from transcripts and other supporting documents.
+Academic assessment will be as follows: 63% MCCQE Part 1 score (candidates need to have a passing score in the exam in order to move forward in the selection process), 7% pre-clinical and clinical assessment from transcripts and other supporting documents.
 The CV will be worth 10%, and the CASPer score worth 20%.
 Selected applicants will be invited to an interview.
 For the offer of admission, the interview score will be worth 80%, and the pre-clinical assessment worth 20%.
 Optionally, candidates can submit an MCAT score, which will count for half of the 20% pre-clinical assessment.

 Postgraduate Medical Education